qwertyz15/expense_app/README.md

 ## Notes
 - Data is scoped by `owner_id`; the seed script creates a demo user with ID `1` used by the front-end by default.
-- Tables auto-create on startup; for production, add migrations (Alembic) and proper auth.
+- Tables auto-create on startup; Alembic migrations are provided for controlled upgrades/rollbacks.
+- Authentication: simple email/password + bearer token is included for demos; harden before production (password policies, HTTPS, refresh tokens, user roles).